sgala/bottle/apidoc/tutorial.rst

 Query strings and/or POST form submissions are parsed into dictionaries and made available as ``request.GET`` and ``request.POST``.
-Multiple values per key are possible, so each value of these dictionaries may contain a string or a list of strings.

-You can use ``.getone(key[, default])`` to get a single value only.
+Multiple values per key are possible, so these dictionaries actually are instances of :class:`MultiDict` which returns the newest value by default.
+You can use ``.getall(key)`` to get a list of all available values for that key.

 ::

     from bottle import route, request
     @route('/search', method='POST')
     def do_search():
-        query = request.POST.getone('query', '').strip()
-        if not query:
+        if 'query' in request.POST:
+            return 'You searched for %s.' % request.POST['query'].strip()
+        else:
             return "You didn't supply a search query."
-        else:
-            return 'You searched for %s.' % query